About IB DP

 PRIGO Video Guide – Information sources from the perspective of teachers

-The deadline for applications for the 2nd round of the admission procedure is set for August 15, 2022.
+The deadline for applications for the 1st round is set for May 24, 2024.

 Online application can be filled out here (available in the Czech language only).